-Finally, we estimate the intertemporal elasticity of firm-level outcomes to an expected depreciation, using the treatment intensity as an instrument, a strategy similar in spirit to Coibion et al. (2023).
+With these data, we estimate the intertemporal elasticity of firm-level outcomes to an expected depreciation, using the treatment intensity as an instrument, a strategy similar in spirit to Coibion et al. (2023).
 We estimate that a 1 percent future expected depreciation (appreciation) increases (decreases) realized imports by 6 percent in the year following the intervention.
 The elasticity measured reflects changes in the intensive and extensive margin across origins and products.
-In robustness exercises, we keep the origin of imports fixed by breaking down firm exports into firm-origin exports, resulting in an estimated elasticity of 2.
-We also find that significant adjustments occur mostly in the timing of imports of the most important products for the firm.
+We explore whether other macroeconomic variables explain the effect, which can constitute a violation of the exclusion restriction.
+We find that changes in expected inflation do not explain our results, highlighting the mechanism through changes in expected depreciation.
+We also use our elasticity to estimate the potential gain in terms of import value.
+We estimate that a 10 percent correctly anticipated depreciation decreases import costs by 2.9 percent.